anand-avinash/21cm-signal-with-multifrequency-fitting/README.md

 ## Notes

 - You'll need dimensionless power spectrum in `ps_table/` to simulate the 21 cm field.
+- `ska_data/` stores the SKA blind challenge data.
+See `ska_data/.gitignore` for the list of files that needs to be there.
 - The SKA blind challenge dataset was scaled down and had positive and negative data points as well.
-The multi-frequency fitting method requires us to compute the logarithm of the data points and then attempts to fit the foreground out of it.
+The multi-frequency fitting method requires computing the logarithm of the data points to fit the foreground.
 So in order to apply the foreground removal technique, a constant positive offset was added to all the data points prior to the foreground removal.

 ## Plotting description

 - `plots/plot_2dps_1.py`
-  Plots the 2D power spectrum (Datta, Bowman) of simulated eor, eor + free-free, eor + free-free + point sources, and eor + total foreground fields
+  Plots the 2D power spectrum [[3](#ref3),[4](#ref4)] of simulated eor, eor + free-free, eor + free-free + point sources, and eor + total foreground fields
 - `plots/plot_2dps_2.py`
   Plots the 2D power spectrum of SKA blind challenge data for a given tau, polystr, offset and header
 - `plots/plot_3dps_1.py`